nyu-acsys/template-proofs/README_oopsla21.md

 * Parameters `findNext`, `inContent`, and `addContents`:
   These are GRASShopper procedures in the implementation file.
 These procedure are used by the `search` and `upsert` operations.
 * Parameters `atCapacity`, `chooseNext`, `mergeContents`, `allocNode` and `insertNode` :
   These are GRASShopper procedures in the implementation file, except for `mergeContents` and `allocNode`.
 These procedures are used by the `compact` operation.
-We do not anticipate any difficulty in extending the implementation proof to also support `mergeContents` and `allocNode`.
 * Parameters `node`, `nodeSpatial` and `needsNewNode`:
   These are predicates that are defined in the implementation by macros of the same name.
 * Parameters `node_sep_star`, `node_es_disjoint` and `node_es_empty`: